 - Emergency Situations: In emergencies, such as evacuations or rescues, using a ladder on stairs can provide a means of escape or access to higher or lower levels.

-Remember, using a ladder on stairs should always be done with caution and adherence to safety guidelines to prevent accidents or injuries.
+Remember, using a ladder should always be done with caution and adherence to safety guidelines to prevent accidents or injuries.

 What Is The Best Ladder For Working On Stairs?